4burakfe/SlicerRadioembolizationDosimetry/README.md

-# SlicerRadioembolizationDosimetry
 Taranis - Radiembolization Dosimetry.

 A simple module that allows users to perform voxel-based dosimetry with patient-relative and absolute calibration methods for treatments of liver tumors with Y-90 microspheres.

+This module is NOT a medical device.
+It is for research purposes only.
+Prepared by: Burak Demir, MD, FEBNM \n"
+For support, feedback, and suggestions: 4burakfe@gmail.com